 ☐ Physical security

-Some regulations like HIPAA and SOX require you to maintain certain types of records for a certain period of time.
+Some regulations like HIPAA and SOX require you to maintain certain types of records for such and such period of time.
 Of course, it’s generally just a good idea to keep as much of your data as possible as long as possible, for legal reasons and long-term analysis and comparison purposes.

 ☐ Backups are being done, validated, and are gapped